saecki/zig-grep/paper/paper.typ

     const inferred_length = [_]u32{ 5, 6, 7, 8, 9 };
 ```]

 Arrays can be sliced using the index operator with an end-exclusive or half-open range, returning a slice @zigdoc_slices to the referenced array.
-By default the slice is a fat pointer which is composed of a pointer that points to the memory address of the slice inside the array, and the length of the slice.
+By default the slice is a fat pointer which is composed of a pointer that points to the memory address of the slice inside the array, and the length of the slice:
 #sourcecode[```zig
     const array = [_]u32{ 0, 1, 2, 3, 4 };
     const slice = array[1..3];